Battle of Maiwand: Poetry

-An' the colonel broke 'is sword acrost, an' cried."

-The events of the battle were also commemorated in a poem by Scottish poet William McGonagall entitled "The Last Berkshire Eleven".
+The events of the battle were also commemorated in a poem by the notoriously bad Scottish poet William McGonagall entitled "The Last Berkshire Eleven".

 Poems of the victory at Maiwand have passed into Pashtun and Afghan folklore.
 As Afghan legend would have it, the battle created an unlikely hero in the shape of an Afghan woman called Malalai, who on seeing the Afghan forces falter, used her veil as a standard and encouraged the men by shouting out: